• What is Copywriting?

 Ask them what they do.
 Then ask them if they like it.
 If other natural questions don’t pop into your head, ask them how they got into it.

-When people ask them what you do, say “I’m a copywriter.
-I work with a lot of [describe people at this event] to [describe a desired end result.”
+You can say, “I’m a copywriter.
+I work with a lot of [describe people at this event] to [describe a desired end result].”
 For example, if you were at a conference with a bunch of entrepreneurs, you could say: “I’m a copywriter.
 I work with a lot of entrepreneurs to create high-converting copy that helps them quickly build their businesses and revenue.”

 Going in with a plan makes networking infinitely easier.